hatamiarash7/Barmak/README.md

 ![operations](.github/operations.png)
 ![operations](.github/time_operations.png)

 Default process will be handled by the Go [testing](https://pkg.go.dev/testing#hdr-Benchmarks) package.
-We can also use `-benchtime=100x` argument to set the minimum amount of time that the benchmark function will run
+We can also use `-benchtime=100x` argument to set the minimum amount of time that the benchmark function will run.